Linear superposition as a core theorem of quantum empiricism: Introduction and Summary

-The guiding observation is based on the fact that the only thing that we have access to are the microscopic events, and therefore ``we have little to begin with other than what an experimental physicist would call experiments with a single microsystem'' \cite[p.~5]{ludwig1}.
-Consequently, we must begin from them and from collecting them into ensemble formations.
-It is precisely in this context that we will use the word empiricism---quantum empiricism of micro-acts---and it is in this respect that quantum theory has a statistical nature; as predicted by Einstein\footnote{A.~Einstein: ``It may be a correct theory of statistical laws, but an inadequate conception of individual elementary processes'' \cite[p.~156]{home}; see also \cite[pp.~38--40]{einstein}.} \cite[Chs.~7--8]{home} and von~Neumann \cite{neumann, stacey}, long championed by Ballentine \cite{ballentine} and justified in detail by Ludwig \cite{ludwig1, ludwig2, ludwig3, ludwig4}.
-A.~Leggett proposes in this regard the ``extreme statistical interpretation'' \cite{leggett1}, \cite[p.~79]{schloss3} and remarks clearly that ``to seek any further ``meaning'' in the formalism is pointless and can only generate pseudoquestions''.
-With that, he overtly adds such characteristics as ``complete gibberish'' \cite[p.~70]{leggett1} and ``verbal window dressing'' \cite[p.~79]{schloss3}.
+The guiding observation is based on the fact that the only thing that we have access to are the microscopic events, and therefore ``we have little to begin with other than what an experimental physicist would call experiments with a single microsystem'' \cite[p.~5]{ludwig1}. \begin{quote} ``[W]e must recognize that the focusing on individual elements whatever these may be is absolutely indispensable for all our thinking. \ldots\ What may be regarded as an individual event?'' \\\phantom.
+R.~Haag \cite[p.~302]{haag2} \end{quote}

+Consequently, we must begin from individual events and from collecting them into ensemble formations.
+It is precisely in this context that we will use the word empiricism""---""quantum empiricism of micro-acts of perception""---and it is in this respect that \qt\ has a statistical nature.
+As Einstein had put it, ``It may be a correct theory of statistical laws, but an inadequate conception of individual elementary processes'' \cite[p.~156; Einstein]{home}; see also \cite[pp.~38--40]{einstein}, \cite[Chs.~7--8]{home}, \cite[p.~40]{einstein}, \cite{neumann, stacey}.
+Such a viewpoint has been long championed by L.~Ballentine \cite{ballentine} and H.~Groenewold \cite[p.~468]{jammer2} and justified in detail by G.~Ludwig \cite{ludwig1, ludwig2, ludwig3, ludwig4}.
+A.~Leggett proposes accordingly the ``extreme statistical interpretation'' \cite{leggett1}, \cite[p.~79]{schloss3} in the sense that ``to seek any further ``meaning'' in the formalism is pointless and can only generate pseudoquestions''.
+With that, he overtly applies such characteristics as ``complete gibberish'' \cite[p.~70]{leggett1} and ``verbal window dressing'' \cite[p.~79]{schloss3}.

 The difficulty is, of course, in creating the object $\ket\psi$ itself.
-A step-by-step characterization of this procedure (sects.~\ref{Ans}--\ref{statespace}) and key words to what follows are reflected in the (sub)section titles listed in the Contents.
+A step-by-step characterization of this procedure (sects.~\ref{Ans}--\ref{statespace}) and key words to what follows have been reflected in the (sub)""section titles listed in the Contents.

-\subsection{Physics {\smaller[2]$\rightleftarrows$} mathematics.
+\subsection{Physics {\smaller[1]$\rightleftarrows$} mathematics.
 Doctrine of numbers}